The SWE-Bench Illusion: When State-of-the-Art LLMs Remember Instead of Reason: Introduction

-\item \textbf{Evidence of Benchmark Compromise}: We demonstrate that state-of-the-art models achieve suspiciously high performance on SWE-Bench (76\% context-free accuracy, elevated 5-gram similarity) with substantial drops on external benchmarks, indicating memorization rather than genuine capability.
+\item \textbf{Diagnostic Task Design}: We introduce two controlled diagnostic tasks: file-path identification without repository context and verbatim patch reproduction analysis, that isolate and measure different types of memorization effects in software engineering benchmarks.

-\item \textbf{Automated Evaluation Framework}: We provide a reusable protocol for detecting memorization in any coding benchmark by comparing performance across similar evaluation sets. \end{enumerate}
+\item \textbf{Evidence of Benchmark Compromise}: We show that models achieve suspiciously high performance on SWE-Bench (76\% context-free accuracy, elevated 5-gram score) with substantial drop on external benchmarks, indicating memorization rather than genuine capability.